SamirRodrigues/DinoRun/README.md

 * SFX
 * Change the name

-## Bugs
-* Sometimes when try to hit a enemy, doesn't hit or hit but still hitted by the enemy

-## Need to Improve
-* Collision with the enemy

 ## Authors
 * **João Vitor Filgueira Albuquerque** - [jv-albuquerque](https://github.com/jv-albuquerque)
 * **Samir Rodrigues** - [SamirRodrigues](https://github.com/SamirRodrigues)